ELing24/Task_Scheduler_CPP/README.md

 > When the user picks O, an output of a list of all subtasks will be presented to the user.
 And Subtask Menu will appear with further options.

  ## Installation/Usage
  > Instructions on installing and running your application
+ > 1. Recursively clone this repository onto your local machine with git clone --recursive <https://github.com/cs100/final-project-vowels>
+ > 2. Change directory into the local repository you just created using cd
+ > 3. Once inside the local repository, run cmake .
+ > 4. run make
+ > 5. run ./runAllFiles
+ > 6. You should be now prompted with the main menu.
+(The specifics of how to navigate through the menu is explained with the screenshots above)
  ## Testing
  > How was your project tested/validated?